DiljotSG/wave-music-player/README.md

 The following user stories were moved to the next iteration:

 1. [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) (from Iteration 1).

 ## Documentation for Iteration 2

 ### Brief Description - 2

 In iteration 2 of the Wave Music Player application, the team's primary focus was building the HSQL database for the application.
 Our app evolved in several ways this iteration.
 We now allow the user to browse their music library in several different ways, the first way is with categories.
-On launch, the app presents the user with 5 categories.
-The categories are listed below.
-The second way we allow the user to browse their library is by offering a search view.
+On launch, the app presents the user with five categories each of which are listed below.
+The second way we allow the user to browse their library, is by offering a search view.

 Categories:
-*  My Library   -   Allows the user to view all songs in their library.
+*  **My Library:** Allows the user to view all songs in their library.
-*  Playlists    -   Allows the user to manage their playlists, including creating new ones, and adding/removing songs from existing playlists.
+*  **Playlists:** Allows the user to manage their playlists, including creating new ones, and adding/removing songs from existing playlists, and removing playlists.
-*  Artists      -   Allows the user to browse their entire library by Artist.
+*  **Artists:** Allows the user to browse their entire library by Artist.
-*  Albums       -   Allows the user to browse their entire library by Album
+*  **Albums:** Allows the user to browse their entire library by Album.
-*  Liked Songs  -   Allows the user to browse the music they have liked in their library.
+*  **Liked Songs:** Allows the user to browse the music they have liked in their library.

 ### Implementation